vippsas/vipps-report-api/vipps-report-api.md

 ## Accounting partners

-The Report APP can be used by the merchant itself, and by the merchant's accounting partner.
+The Report API can be used by the merchant itself, and by the merchant's accounting partner.

 Merchants must give access to their accounting partner on